 - Prevents physical punishments, bullying, harassment and violence by encouraging the development of policies and procedures that promote non violent or aggressive interactions

-- Promotes the rights of boys and girls through equal opportunities and equity of provision, encouraging student voice and democratic procedures
+- Promotes the rights of students through equal opportunities and equity of provision, encouraging student voice and democratic procedures

 Physical and emotional wellbeing are key to leading a happy successful life.
 We educate all of our students on the importance of taking individual responsibility for we believe that active engagement in emotional wellbeing (prevention) is better than intervention.